 First of all, both you and your opponent needs to pick a hero card, this can be any of the four characters, and then you scan them into your Android device after you’ve started up the app.
 Once you’ve both scanned in your chosen competitor, the app will show both of you along with a visualisation of your base Strength, Mental, Defence, and Dexterity as well as your current Health and Energy.
 The great thing about having a hybrid physical/digital game is that as the game goes on, the stats will alter on the screen to adjust to what the outcome of each round is.

 Next, you’ll be asked to pick your first card – this is where strategy comes into play and it’s also the part I got confused with at first.
 Unlike other card games like Pokemon or Magic the Gathering, FusionPlay Heroes doesn’t give away exactly what each card will do.
 For example, there is a card which states “you deliver a right hook to the opponent’s face” yet it has no number indicating how much damage it does.
-It does, however, have symbols which tell you it’ll do a medium attack which is increased based on your characters ‘attack’ yet reduced based on your opponent’s ‘defence’ and it will give you a slight buff to your overall defence as well.
+It does, however, have symbols that tell you it’ll do a medium attack which is increased based on your characters ‘attack’ yet reduced based on your opponent’s ‘defence’ and it will give you a slight buff to your overall defence as well.

 This is where the game gets really interesting as yeah, you only have six action cards per character, but over time the cards will deal different values of damage to your opponent.
 In the example above, if you’ve already used other cards which buffed your attack points or you’ve reduced the enemies defence, then the same attack will deal more damage.
 However, if the enemy has a buff in place to boost their defence, then this card won’t be anywhere near as effective.